veertuinc/anka-docs/use-cases/_index.md

 linkTitle: "Use Cases"
 weight: 7
 description: >
-  How organizations run macOS CI with Anka
+  macOS CI with Anka Use Cases
 ---

 Organizations run Anka with the same building blocks: the [Virtualization CLI]({{< relref "anka-virtualization-cli/_index.md" >}}), an optional [Build Cloud Controller and Registry]({{< relref "anka-build-cloud/_index.md" >}}), and [CI plugins]({{< relref "plugins-and-integrations/_index.md" >}}).
 The constraints change.
 A CI provider needs isolation between tenants.
 A bank needs access control on a private network.
 A game studio needs stable Xcode build times.
 The pages below show how those setups differ.

 ## Examples

-### Gaming platform provider
+### Gaming

 Engine and editor CI at high parallel volume.
 Controller and Registry on a large node pool.
 Typical scale: tens to low hundreds of nodes.
 [Full example]({{< relref "use-cases/gaming-platform-provider.md" >}}).

-### Large game studio

 iOS and macOS game-client builds across several teams.
 Shared templates with isolation so one title does not block another.
 Typical scale: dozens of nodes.
 [Full example]({{< relref "use-cases/large-gaming-company.md" >}}).

 ### CI service provider

 macOS GitHub-style runners on a custom orchestrator.
-CLI-only Anka with export/import through Azure; no Controller or Registry.
+CLI-only Anka with export/import; no Controller or Registry.
 Typical scale: hundreds of concurrent VMs.
 [Full example]({{< relref "use-cases/ci-service-provider.md" >}}).

-### Large financial institution
+### Regulated Sector

-Regulated on-prem macOS build and test with Anklet, GitHub Actions, and a standalone Registry.
+On-prem macOS build and test with Anklet, GitHub Actions, and a standalone Registry.
 No Controller.
 Typical scale: tens of nodes.
 [Full example]({{< relref "use-cases/financial-services.md" >}}).

-### Physical-goods enterprise
+### Enterprise using AWS EC2 Macs

-EC2 Mac Marketplace AMI on AWS for retail iOS apps.
+EC2 Mac Marketplace AMI on AWS for enterprise iOS apps.
 Controller and Registry on Linux EC2 in the same VPC as Mac nodes; simulator tests inside VMs.
-Typical scale: tens of instances, scaled down on weekends.
+Typical scale: multiple tens of instances, scaled down on weekends.
 [Full example]({{< relref "use-cases/physical-goods-enterprise.md" >}}).

 ## Start here